 The course introduces the science of remote sensing that emphasizes methods to detect weak signals from a distant source.
-The class material is presented to give the students a physical perspective of the topics.
+The class material is presented in a way that gives the students a physical perspective of the topics.
 Observing physical systems from a great distance and from a spatially remote location only became possible in the last part of the twentieth century.
 Recently, in the early part of the twenty first century, remote sensing has become a rapidly expanding field of science.
-Viewing physical systems from afar provides a unique global perspective of the large-scale dynamical behavior of those systems.
-So the tools of remote sensing have become indispensable to scientific exploration of our world at large scales, ranging from the study of the Earth to the Universe at large.
+Viewing physical systems from afar provides a unique global perspective of the largescale dynamical behavior of those systems.
+So the tools of remote sensing have become indispensable to scientific exploration of our world at the largest scales, ranging from the study of the Earth to the Universe at large.